Press "Enter" to skip to content

 Final Rating: One star.
 The design hits all the marks, the UI is great for the era and makes me reassess the capabilities of the Dragon 32.
 Alas, while it must have been great in multiplayer, without a minimally capable AI to fight it feels pointless and shallow in solitaire.

-With archive.org still not at full capacity, I am unable to search for the reviews so I will add them later.
-As for Potkin, it is his last commercial game.
+I haven’t found any significant contemporary review of Kriegspiel, though there were a few snippets here and there announcing its release.
+Kriegspiel was Potkin’s last commercial game.
 In the US, Softline had published early in January his Turret and Track (a turn-based tank combat game on TRS-80, alas 2-players only) and in 1984 Computer and Video Games published what turned out to be his last known game: Beacon Star Wars, another strategy game for Dragon 32 and Spectrum similar to Kriegspiel, but again two players only.

 Turret and Track on TRS-80.
 Screenshot from Mobygames.